-Yes, if you have seen a design elsewhere or have your own ideas, please just get in touch and we’ll be happy to advise you.
+Yes, if you have a monogram, logo, or other small image you’d like to have pressed into your pocketfolds, please just get in touch and we’ll be happy to advise you.

 Yes, once a block or die has been made, it can usually be used again.
 Please contact us if you’d like to have reprints made.